-Our host Raffaella, insisted this was the last authentic market in the centre of Rome and I was pleased to see it was conveniently situated on the way from Trastevere to Piazza Navona.
+Our host Raffaella, insisted Campo di Fiori market was the last authentic market in the centre of Rome and it was conveniently situated on the way from Trastevere to Piazza Navona.

 The fashion street of Via dei Giubbonari was just coming to life as we neared the Piazza.